youngcc3157/labs/lab2.md

 	for entertainment.
 The users can be anyone whoever will watch the video and developers also can be anyone who works on the project.
 Also, this project uses MIT license because it will allow more freedom of usage and modification of the project for anyone who will use or modify it.
+	MIT license is one of the simplest license that exists so it will provide more flexable work environment.

 ### 2. Why it is important to choose a LICENSE?
 	To maintain programming standards, the development communities that freely operate and improve